shankau/shankau/README.md

-this is the master branch for my repo
+this is the dev branch for my repo